Hotel phone systems – general description & typical hospitality features

 The advantages of using a cloud hotel phone system are, as with other cloud services, that the hotel does not have to provide for space, cooling, security and maintenance of the phone system, but rather gets all this as a service from the cloud hotel phone system provider.

-Furthermore, unlike purchasing a phone system for the hotel, in case of cloud phone systems, it is all OPEX rather than CAPEX, which may provide an advantage.
+Furthermore, unlike purchasing a phone system for the hotel, in case of cloud phone systems, it is all OPEX (Operational Expenditure) rather than CAPEX (Capital Expenditure), which may provide an advantage.
+OPEX is typically recorded as an expense on the income statement and is deducted from revenue to calculate the company’s operating profit.

 The main disadvantage of using a cloud service for the hotel phone system is the absolute dependence on the outside internet connectivity to make even the simplest call between a room and the front desk.
 If for some reason, this connectivity is lost or experiences degraded quality, it will immediately affect the level of service the hotel can provide.
 This risk can be overcome by several technical solutions, assuming the infrastructure meets a minimal required level of stability and quality.